brazilian-utils/brutils-python/README_EN.md

 Input should be a digit string of proper length.
 This function does not verify the existence of the CNPJ; it only validates the format of the string.
+P.S.: It's already included the new CNPJ version (2026)

 Args: